×

-What is “Farm Resort San San Villa”?
+What is “Farming Resort San San Villa”?

-The soon-to-open “Farm Resort San San Villa” is an eco-friendly hotel designed by nine architects active in Japan and abroad based on the concept of “living with agriculture” and friendly to both the environment and people.
+“Farming Resort San San Villa” is an eco-friendly hotel designed by nine architects active in Japan and abroad based on the concept of “living with agriculture” and friendly to both the environment and people.
 The facility consists of 11 buildings, each of which has a different design.
 The building materials, interior materials, and amenities are made of natural materials to the maximum extent possible in consideration of the environment, while at the same time creating spaces that harmonize with the surrounding nature, such as fields and forests.
 In addition, guests can learn about sustainable lifestyles and experience a truly rich lifestyle of well-being while interacting with nature through all five senses by staying overnight on the farm and experiencing agriculture.

-Through the opening of “Farm Resort San San Villa,” we will communicate the importance of “agriculture” and “food,” which support people’s health and life, and “nature,” which is the root of affluence.
+Through the opening of “Farming Resort San San Villa,” we communicate the importance of “agriculture” and “food,” which support people’s health and life, and “nature,” which is the root of affluence.
 Furthermore, we would like to increase the number of people interested in agriculture and contribute to expanding the population involved in agriculture by helping people experience the richness of incorporating agriculture into their daily lives.

-Examples of Buildings at Farm Resort San San Villa
+Buildings at Farming Resort San San Villa

-“Tower and Garden (“Tower House”)” (Designer: Sousuke Fujimoto Architects) *Scheduled to open this fall.
+“ROU (“Tower House”)” (Designer: Sousuke Fujimoto Architects)

 It is characterized by a tower used as a living room, around which individual rooms are clustered and connected.
 A staircase that goes around the inside and outside of the tower leads from the interior to the garden on the roof, and to the top where one can enjoy a panoramic view of the surroundings.
 Despite its small size, the architecture allows visitors to find a variety of places to stay.

-“Dobouan (Moon House)” (Designer: Ryuichi Ashizawa + Studioonsite + Ryuichi Ashizawa Academic Lab, University of Shiga Prefecture)
+“INE (Rice House)” (Designer: Ryuichi Ashizawa + Studioonsite + Ryuichi Ashizawa Academic Lab, University of Shiga Prefecture)

 The house was designed using soil, bamboo, and straw from the daily life of Awaji Island.
 The earthen tower (bathroom) in the center gently divides the space, while the walls made of straw, bamboo, and soil softly wrap around the entire space, creating a continuous space.

-House of Fields and Windows (Oak House)” (Designer: ON Design Partners Inc.)
+“KASHI” (Oak House)” (Designer: ON Design Partners Inc.)

 Composed of two “architectural” elements: three-dimensionally stacked windows and volumes of cork, a natural material; the two face each other and intermingle to create a space within a small house that has diverse scales and relationships with the fields, forests, and surrounding nature.